9-FS/nhentai_archivist/readme.md

 Why CBZ?
 CBZ is a widespread standard and basically just a ZIP file containing the images and a metadata file.
 This enables NHentai Archivist to **keep the tags** which wouldn't be possible with PDF as far as I know.

-Big thanks go out to [h3nTa1m4st3r_xx69](https://github.com/sam-k0), who helped me with using nhentai's completely undocumented API.
+Big thanks go out to [h3nTa1m4st3r_xx69](https://github.com/sam-k0), who helped me with using nHentai's completely undocumented API.
 Without him this project could not have been reactivated.
 I'm happy about anyone who finds my software useful and feedback is also always welcome.
 Happy downloading~

+## Quick Start

+1. Execute the program once to create a default `./config/.env`.
+1. Execute the program again and enter the nHentai ID you want to download separated by spaces.

 ## Installation

-1. Execute the program once to create a default `./config/.env`.
+1. Execute the program once to create a default `./config/.env`.\
     This means that in the directory of the executable, there should now be a directory called "config" containing a file called ".env".
 You might need to enable seeing hidden files in the file explorer.
-1. Confirm the database directory at `DATABASE_URL` exists, which is `./db/` by default.
-It is possible that it is not created automatically because the URL could point to a remote directory.
-The database file will and should be created automatically.
-1. If you have problems with nhentai's bot protection (error 403), set `CF_CLEARANCE`, `CSRFTOKEN`, and `USER_AGENT`.
-Though I recommend setting the latter 2 in any case. `CF_CLEARANCE` is only available if "under attack" mode is enabled.
-If you can't find it next to `CSRFTOKEN`, it is likely not enabled and thus not required.
+1. I recommend setting the `CSRFTOKEN` cookie and `USER_AGENT`.
+If you start having problems with nHentai's bot protection (error 403), setting these is mandatory.
+If a `CF_CLEARANCE` cookie is available, it should be set as well.

     ### Mozilla Firefox